open-gamma-ray-astro/2017-03_IACT_DL3_Meeting/planning_call.md

 * Tarek Hassan - a proposal how to support point-like IRFs (https://github.com/open-gamma-ray-astro/gamma-astro-data-formats/pull/79)
   * You can see the proposed changes in HTML version here: http://www.gae.ucm.es/~thassan/gamma/irfs/index.html
   * There is also an on-going discussion regarding `HDUCLASn` hierarchy and ways to handle multiple types of IRFs, from: https://github.com/open-gamma-ray-astro/gamma-astro-data-formats/issues/71

+## Minutes

+* Tarek & Christoph plan to start a document on "CTA DL3 proposal" trying to outline a possible scheme that provides a full solution.
+Among other things it would reference Gernot's "CTA IRFs" document (work in progress, focused on current IRF production).
+* To have a fruitful discussion, we'll try to prepare slides for Monday next week outlining the proposal and putting questions we have.
+* ...